Ndiep02/hotel-booking/README.md

   1. Analyzing total bookings by time
   2. Analyzing bookings by room type and price range
   3. Analyzing possible optimized methods for room types by time with associated services
-- Then, I apply Python for predicting the optimized price.
 - Finally, I use Power BI to visualize all information.

 ---